relizaio/rearm-docker-action/README.md

 ## About

-GitHub Action to Build a Docker image, push it to the registry and submit the release metadata to [ReARM](https://github.com/relizaio/rearm).
+GitHub Action to build a Docker image, push it to the registry, and submit the release metadata to [ReARM](https://github.com/relizaio/rearm).

 ## Usage